apache/tomcat-site/README.txt

 A)

-   Use "svn switch" command to switch jk-xdocs or native-xdocs directories to xdocs directory of trunk or tag in those projects.
+   Use "svn switch" command to switch jk-xdocs, native-xdocs or native-1.1-xdocs directories to xdocs directory of trunk or tag in those projects.

    The command looks like the following: